Thasin-Sheikh/dart_programming/README.md

 - Provide clear paths to recovery
 - Improve maintainability and consistency

-> Remember: good error handling is about **gracefully managing failure**, not just catching exceptions.
+Remember that good error handling is not just about catching exceptions—it's about creating a system that gracefully handles failures and provides clear information about what went wrong